In this tutorial, I will be going through the steps on how to set up your very own Raspberry Pi temperature sensor.

 Like most of the sensor tutorials, the process of setting up this sensor is pretty straightforward and consists of a basic circuit and some code.

-I will be using a ds18B20 waterproof sensor, this probe can provide temperatures over a one wire interface.
+I will be using a ds18B20 waterproof sensor, and this probe can provide temperatures over a one-wire interface.
 Even better this is waterproof making it perfect if you need to use the sensor in a wet environment.

 Building the Raspberry Pi ds18b20 Circuit

 This sensor is pretty accurate being within 0.05°C of the actual temperature.
-It can handle temperatures of up to 125°C (260°F) but it’s recommended you keep it below 100°C (210°F).
-This device also has an on-board analogue to digital converter so we’re able to easily hook it up to a digital GPIO pin on the Pi.
+It can handle temperatures of up to 125°C (260°F), but it’s recommended you keep it below 100°C (210°F).
+This device also has an onboard analog to digital converter so we’re able to easily hook it up to a digital GPIO pin on the Pi.

-- First connect the 3v3 pin from the Pi up to the positive rail & a ground pin to the ground rail on the breadboard.
+1. First, connect the 3v3 pin from the Pi to the positive rail and a ground pin to the ground rail on the breadboard.

-Once done your circuit should look similar to the diagram below.
-Keep in mind some versions of the temperature sensor may have more wires than just 3.
+Once done, your circuit should look similar to the diagram below.
+Keep in mind some versions of the temperature sensor may have more wires than just three.
 Refer to the datasheet for more information for each of the wires.

-The code for setting up the temperature sensor is a little more complex than the circuit itself.
-This is just because of the way we need to handle the data that comes from the sensor.
+The code for setting up the temperature sensor is a little more complicated than the circuit itself.
+This complexity is just because of the way we need to handle the data that comes from the sensor.

-Before we make the Python script we first need to setup the Pi so it can actually read data from the sensor.
-To do this we need to add OneWire support.
+Before we make the Python script, we first need to setup the Pi so it can read data from the sensor.
+To do this, we need to add OneWire support.

-- To add support, we first need to open up the boot config file, this can be done by running the following command:
+1. To add support for OneWire, we first need to open up the boot config file, and this can be done by running the following command.

 sudo nano /boot/config.txt